masonmill/chat-server/threads/README.md

 $ ./thread
 ```

-Once again, he main thread will start and spawn the worker thread
+Once again, the main thread will start and spawn the worker thread

 ```
 $ ./wait